 And Mona comes back for Raph to complete the set, this time as a female of Newtralizer's species.

-With the spoiler above, it's also safe to say that Casey and April's relationship borders on this.
+With the spoiler above, it's also safe to say that if Casey and April do get together, there relationship will border on this.

 Fifi (a skunk) and Hamton (a pig) are occasionally set up on dates.